itsayushmathur/last-year-of-weather/README.md

 ## 📌 Overview

 **Last Year of Weather** is a **Single Page Application (SPA)** that allows users to select a location and retrieve weather data for the past year.
-The app fetches data from an API (or mock data) and displays it in a visually appealing graph.
+The app fetches data from an API and displays it in a visually appealing graph.

 ## 🚀 Features